lawrie/blackicemxbook/The_Hardware/The_Hardware.md

 ### User buttons

 Button1 and button2 correspond to Ice40 pins 49 and 52, They are pulled up to 3.3v by a 10k resistor, so they are pulled low when pressed.
-Pin 49 is connected to the blue led and pin 52 to the green led, so those leds come on when the corresponding button is pressed.
+Pin 49 is connected to the blue LED and pin 52 to the green LED, so those LEDs come on when the corresponding button is pressed.
 Although these pins have a pull-up resistor, the ice40 internal pull-up resistor also needs to be enabled for reliable operations of the buttons.

 ### LEDs